JetBrains/Qodana/topics/qodana-azure-pipelines.md

 ### Qodana Cloud

-To send the results to Qodana Cloud, all you need to do is to specify the `QODANA_TOKEN` environment variable in the build configuration.
+To send analysis results to Qodana Cloud, all you need to do is to specify the `QODANA_TOKEN` environment variable in the build configuration.

-If you are using another Qodana Cloud instance than https://qodana.cloud/, override it by declaring `QODANA_ENDPOINT` as environment variable.
+If you are using a Qodana Cloud instance other than https://qodana.cloud/, use the `QODANA_ENDPOINT` variable instead.

 <snippet id="azure-pipelines-qodana-cloud">